MadzCode/Lecture-Repository/Prototype Documentation.md

 ### Week 0 - 2
 * To start with I did some research on my limb mechanic, and what I found was a dismemberment system I could modify to make detachable limbs.
+My main inspiration for this game is It takes Two (It Takes Two on Steam. https://store.steampowered.com/app/1426210/It_Takes_Two/.
+Accessed 5 Dec.
+2024.)
+I liked the idea of a small toy character in a big ovesized world.
+In this game the characters use many different objects and I thought instead of objects the player would have attachments for its limbs to create unique weapons and a unique character design.
+For instance the character could have

 * How To Make Dismemberment System Unreal Engine 4 by Unreal University
 - YouTube. https://www.youtube.com/watch?v=g47tNmkVjlQ&t=24s.
 Accessed 3 Dec.
 2024.